ga-curriculum/men-stack-embedding-related-data-skyrockit/add-index-functionality-to-the-job-apps-landing-page/README.md

 # ![[tktk Module Name] - Add Index Functionality to the Job Apps Landing Page](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be able to implement an index route and view to a MEN stack application.
+**Learning objective:** By the end of this lesson, students will be able to implement an index route and view in a MEN stack application.

 Currently, when we finish creating a new application, our controller redirects to `/applications`.
 Now that there is data in the database for this resource, we want `/applications` to be a page that indexes all of the applications we've created.